openvstorage/ovs-documentation/Installation/openstack.md

-## Install Open vStorage on KVM
+## Install Open vStorage and integrate it with OpenStack

 ### Introduction
-This section provides a detailed step-by-step guide on how to setup Open vStorage on 3 or more nodes running the KVM hypervisor.
+This section provides a detailed step-by-step guide on how to setup Open vStorage together with OpenStack.

+### Architecture Overview

+3 or more nodes running the KVM hypervisor.
 In case you want to install OpenvStorage in combination with Openstack following the [OpenStack installation guide](openstack.md) At the end of the guide you will be ready to deploy a Virtual Machine on the Open vStorage Cluster.
 When you encounter issues or are stuck somewhere, do not hesitate to ask for help in the public [Open vStorage